animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 Comments:

-1. Spring Data for GemFire XML namespace prefix.
+1. Spring Data for VMware GemFire XML namespace prefix.
 This reference documentation uses `gfe`.

 2. The XML namespace prefix is mapped to the URI.

 3. The XML namespace URI location.
-Although the location in this example points to an external valid address, Spring resolves the schema locally because the address is included in the Spring Data for GemFire library.
+Although the location in this example points to an external valid address, Spring resolves the schema locally because the address is included in the Spring Data for VMware GemFire library.

 4. Example declaration using the XML namespace with the `gfe` prefix.